pineunity/apmec/doc/source/contributor/encrypt_vim_auth_with_barbican.rst

    | mead_id        | dc68ccfd-fd7c-4ef6-8fed-f097d036c722                  |
    +----------------+-------------------------------------------------------+

-   $ apmec vnf-delete vnf-test
+   $ apmec mea-delete mea-test

-We can found that vnf create successfully.
+We can found that mea create successfully.

 Now we delete the vim to verify the secret can be deleted.